coughingmouse/Korean-Romanization/README.md

-# Maúsu Romanization for Korean
+# Maúsu Romanization for Korean Scripts

 Basically became something like a Revised Yale Romanization of Korean.
 Thanks to a particular Joris Bohnson for urging me toward diacritics.